Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Computing with HDC/VSA

 The presented mapping is, of course, not the only possible way to represent binary trees.
 For example, in \cite{Kanerva19} it was proposed to use two different random permutations for representing nested structures.
 This mechanism can be applied to trees as well by using these different random permutations instead of $\textbf{l}$ and $\textbf{r}$.

-Last but not least, note that the mapping for binary trees can be easily generalized to trees with nodes having more than two children by adding additional role hypervectors in the item memory.
-Also, filler hypervectors for the leaves do not have to be seed hypervectors.
-They could represent any compound structure but with the requirement for appropriate clean-up of the compound structure.
+Last but not least, note that the mapping for binary trees can be easily generalized to trees with nodes having more than two children by superimposing additional role hypervectors in the item memory.
+Also, filler hypervectors for the leaves do not have to be seed hypervectors -- they could represent any compound structure.